 On its own, going through opioid withdrawal is rarely life-threatening, although the distress can be so severe that people can feel like they are dying or even like they want to die.
 The real danger is when the stress placed on the body itself is not treated.

 Dehydration is a real threat, for example, because of all the vomiting, sweating, and diarrhea.
-If fluids are not replenished with an IV drip, there is danger of experiencing multiple organ failure, which is a medical emergency that will result in death if not immediately treated.
+If fluids are not replenished with an IV drip, there is a danger of experiencing multiple organ failure, which is a medical emergency that will result in death if not immediately treated.

 Similarly, opioid withdrawal can push the heart to such extremes that it cannot pump blood as regularly and as effectively as it should.
 This is a condition known as cardiac arrhythmia.
 The European Society of Cardiology explains that cardiac arrhythmias can lead to death, and this is a real danger if an opioid user attempts to discontinue their use without proper precautions.